-Land Status and BLM Navigability Determinations12
+Land Status and BLM Navigability Determinations13

-Land ownership is mixed.
+Land ownership along the Kantishna River system is mixed.
 At the time of statehood, the lands were not in a reserve or withdrawal.
-Today, the BLM and the National Park Service are the principal federal riparian landowners.
-Muddy River, Birch Creek, and Upper Kantishna River are located within the Denali National Preserve, created by the Alaska National Interest Lands Conservation Act of 1980.
-BLM lands are primarily located along the Kantishna River and Lake Minchumina.
-Doyon, Ltd., a regional Native corporation, has selected most of these lands along the Kantishna River.
-Although it has taken title to certain lands along Muddy River, the regional corporation has not yet been conveyed lands along the Kantishna River.
-A Native group has also selected BLM-managed lands at Lake Minchumina.
-Finally, the State of Alaska owns much land abutting the Kantishna River, most of it conveyed in the late 1970's and early 1980's under the Alaska Statehood Act.
+Today, the National Park Service (NPS) is the principal federal riparian land manager.
+Muddy River, Birch Creek, and the Upper Kantishna River are located within the Denali National Preserve, created by the Alaska National Interest Lands Conservation Act of 1980.
+BLM-managed lands are limited to four sections of land along the Kantishna River in Township (T.) 5 South (S.), Range (R.) 14 West (W.), Fairbanks Meridian (F.M.) (these lands are selected by Doyon Ltd.) and some smaller tracts along the north shore of Lake Minchumina.
+Although it has taken title to certain lands along Muddy River (Secs.
+31 to 33, T. 10 S., R. 21 W., F.M.), Doyon, Limited Regional Corporation is not a major owner of riparian lands in the area.
+Finally, the State of Alaska owns most land abutting the lower reaches of the Kantishna River, most of it conveyed in the late 1970's and early 1980's under the Alaska Statehood Act.
 In the early 1960s, the State also received title to most land along Lake Minchumina under the Mental Health Act of 1956.